tmpvar/weld/README.md

 </code></pre>

-### element parameter
-This is the target node that will be used as the template.
+`element` - This is the target node that will be used as the template.

-### data parameter
-This could be any data, an object an array, an array of objects, etc.
+`data` - This could be any data, an object an array, an array of objects, etc.

-### config parameter
-An object literal (optional), can include any of the following...
+`config` - An object literal (optional), can include any of the items listed in the section below

+### Config options
 `map` - A map function is executed against every match of data-key/element.
 It gives the opportunity to manipulate the element before it is finalized.
 Returning false from `map` will cause the traversal of the current branch to stop.
 <pre><code>
   map: function(parent, element, key, val) {